 - Unapproved photography or recording of library patrons.

-- Use of tobacco products, alcohol or illegal substances on Library property.
+- Use of e-cigarettes, tobacco products, alcohol or illegal substances on Library property.

 Conduct towards library property and facilities